Beth Newingham: Classroom Tips & Strategies

 Beth Newingham presents activities for each day of your students' special week to shine.

-Tips from third-grade teacher Beth Newingham to help you organize and run a reading workshop
+Third-grade teacher Beth Newingham offers tips to help you organize and run an effective reading workshop.

 Set up a classroom writing center where students can find the necessary materials to both draft and publish their writing.

 Students study economics and economic principles by maintaining a class bank and store.

 Students will become active participants in a classroom reading community.
 They will learn the importance of sharing their interests in literature with others, and they will realize the social aspect of reading.